 Social workers

 Probation officers

+Military

+Local government(s)

+Civil society or other organizations responsible for victims’ support

 Other (please specify)

+32. Has your country provided or strengthened training that focuses on methods used in the prevention of trafficking in persons, prosecuting the traffickers, or protecting the rights of victims, including protecting them from the traffickers, to the following officials: (art.
+10 para 2)

+Law enforcement

+Immigration authorities

+Other relevant officials (please specify), [which may include, but not be limited to, judicial authorities, prosecutors, labour inspectors, consular officers, public emergency/first responders, public healthcare staff, social workers, prison and probation officers].

+33. Does the training referenced in question 31 above also take into account the need to consider human rights, child sensitive issues and gender sensitive issues (art.
+10 para 2)?

+Yes No

+(provisionally agreed in informals)

+34. Does the training referred to in question 31 above encourage cooperation with non-governmental organizations, other relevant organizations and other elements of civil society (art.
+10 para 2)

+Yes No

+(provisionally agreed in informals)

+35. [Has your country provided or strengthened such training to the private sector, for example private healthcare staff, airline or travel industry personnel or other (please specify).(art.
+10 para.
+2)]

-37. Has your country adopted legislative or other measures to ensure compliance with any restrictions on use placed on information transmitted from another State party (art.
+36. Does your country comply with any restrictions on use placed on information transmitted from another State party (art.
 10, para.
 3)?

 Yes Yes, in part No

-If the answer is “Yes” or “Yes, in part”, please summarize the policies, programmes or other measures and cite the relevant law, policy or cooperation arrangement.
+Please, summarize any relevant measures in place to comply with restrictions and cite the relevant law, policy or cooperation arrangement.

+(provisionally agreed as amended)

-38. Has your country adopted legislative or other measures to strengthen border controls to prevent and detect trafficking in persons (art.
+37. Has your country strengthened border controls to prevent and detect trafficking in persons (art.
 11, para.
 1)?

 Yes Yes, in part No

-If the answer is “Yes” or “Yes, in part”, please summarize the measures and cite the relevant law or policy.
+If the answer is “Yes” or “Yes, in part”, please summarize the measures and cite the relevant law or policy or provide links to published policy or guidance

+(provisionally agreed as amended)

-39. Has your country adopted legislative or other measures to prevent the means of transport operated by commercial carriers from being used in the commission of offences established in accordance with article 5 of the Protocol (e.g., trafficking in persons; attempting to do so, if permitted under the basic concepts of the legal system of your country; participating in trafficking in persons as an accomplice; or organizing or directing other persons to commit such offences) (art.
+38. Has your country adopted legislative or other measures to prevent the means of transport operated by commercial carriers from being used in the commission of offences established in accordance with article 5 of the Protocol (art.
 11, para.
 2)?

 Yes Yes, in part No

-If the answer is “Yes” or “Yes, in part”, please summarize the measures and cite the relevant law or policy.
+If the answer is “Yes” or “Yes, in part”, please summarize the measures and cite the relevant law or policy or provide links to published policy or guidance

+(provisionally agreed as amended)

-40. Do the measures referred to in question 39 include establishing the obligation of commercial carriers, including any transportation company or the owner or operator of any means of transport, to ascertain that all passengers are in possession of travel documents required for entry into the receiving State (art.
+39. Do the measures referred to in question 38 include establishing the obligation of commercial carriers, including any transportation company or the owner or operator of any means of transport, to ascertain that all passengers are in possession of travel documents required for entry into the receiving State (art.
 11, para.
 3)?

 Yes Yes, in part No